Pre-Arrival Information

 Clothing

 Houston weather is hot and humid in the summer and generally mild in the winter, though we do occasionally have freezing temperatures.
 The average winter day will be from 45° F to 65° F (7° C to 18° C).
 During August and September, the average high temperature will be 89-96° F (31-36° C) and very humid.
-Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned and it can get quite cold indoors.
-Clothing needs range from light summer cottons to medium weight winter coats, jackets, and sweaters.
-Rain can be expected any time of the year.
+Temperatures are above 90° F (32° C) for much of the summer, but buildings are usually air-conditioned, and it can get quite cold indoors.
+Clothing needs range from light summer cotton to medium-weight winter coats, jackets, and sweaters.
+Rain can be expected at any time of the year.
 A light raincoat and umbrella are useful.
 An all-weather coat or jacket is ideal for the winter.

 Completed Health Data Form